 Musical instruments in Zambia: musical bow

 Musical instruments in Zambia: musical bow.
-The kantimbwa is a large musical bow, also called cintimbwa, with a connected calabash resonator played with a small stick or reed.
+The kantimbwa is a large musical bow, also called cintimbwa, with an attached calabash resonator, played with a small stick or reed.

 Musical instruments in Zambia: musical bow.
 The kantimbwa, played by Mika Mwape Chungwa, 1985.

 Musical instruments in Zambia: musical bow.
-The bow is a branch from a mwenge tree.
-The maker ties the fresh branch to two bent pieces of wood in order to give it its bent shape.
-In two places on the bow are dried pods of the cinkunkwa, containing seeds.
-They give a soft rustling sound.
-The string is of twisted hartebeest (nkonshi) leather or iron wire.
+The bow is made from a branch of a mwenge tree.
+The maker bends the fresh branch using two curved pieces of wood, securing them to maintain its curved shape.
+Dried cinkunkwa pods, containing seeds, are attached in two places on the bow, producing a soft rustling sound.
+The string is made from twisted hartebeest (nkonshi) leather or iron wire.

 Musical instruments in Zambia: musical bow.

-On the left, cinkunkwa pods are attached to the bow, at two places.
+On the left, cinkunkwa pods are attached to the bow in two places.
 On the right, the rope attaching the gourd to the bow divides the string into two pieces of unequal length.
-Moving rope and gourd results in a different tuning.
+Moving the rope and gourd results in a different tuning.

 Musical instruments in Zambia: musical bow.
 The rope attaching the gourd to the bow divides the string into two pieces of unequal length, mostly tuned a minor third, sometimes a major third.
 The player can produce a third tone by shortening the longest of the pieces by pushing the tip of the thumb against the string.
 In rare cases, a fourth tone is obtained by pushing with that thumb.
 The kantimbwa is tuned before every song by moving the rope and the gourd up or down the bow.
 The most frequently used tunings consist of a ‘filled-in’ minor third: e-f-g, e-f+-g or e-f#-g.
 When the string becomes too loose, it is stretched by means of hand and foot.